Barkhausen-Institut/hermespy/docssource/installation.rst

 Installation
 ===============

-There are two supported ways to install HermesPy on your system.
+There are three supported ways to install HermesPy on your system.
-Users may either pull pre-built wheels from the official python package index `PyPi`_ or or clone the source code from `GitHub`_ and build the package from scratch.
+Users may either pull pre-built wheels from the official python package index `PyPi`_, clone the source code from `GitHub`_ and build the package from scratch, or execute the provided `installation routine`_ to install the Hermes command line interface on Windows systems.

-Both methods will be described in the following sections.
+All methods will be described in the following sections.

 Install from PyPi
 -----------------